-HPA offer a range of seasonal work on our farms.
+HPA offers a range of seasonal work on our farms.
 Bushy Park Estates is located in Southern Tasmania, a 50-minute drive from Hobart.
-Rostrevor Hop Gardens and Buffalo River Valley are located in North Eastern Victoria, a 10-minute drive from Myrtleford.
-Limited on-site accommodation options including housing or camping is available.
+Rostrevor Hop Gardens and Buffalo River Valley are located in North eastern Victoria, a 10-minute drive from Myrtleford.
+Limited on-site accommodation options are available, including housing or camping.

 - Operating manual and automatic machinery to ensure hop bines are ready to be loaded into trailers.

 - Transporting hop bines from the field to the picking shed using a tractor and trailer.

 - Loading hops onto an overhead conveyor belt in the picking shed.

 - Production line duties in our pellet plant facility.

 Hop stringing is the process of tying coir strings to overhead trellis wires and securing the other end of the string into the ground near the base of the hop plant.
 The strings provides support for the hop plant as it grows.